10 ideas in the Sierra Norte region of Madrid

 Let the activities begin!

 Who's in the mood for some activities in the great outdoors?
 And even better if you can enjoy them in a practically untouched natural setting.
 Head for the recreational areas in the Sierra Norte region and you'll find just what you're looking for.
 In a landscape of reservoirs, streams, forests and pinewoods you'll be able to enjoy a wide range of different activities, like hiking on country footpaths and swimming in natural pools.
 And above all, you'll fall in love with the scenery and the outstanding views you'll see everywhere you look.

 In the association of villages known as the Mancomunidad del Embalse del Atazar, you'll find something to suit everyone.
-If you're fond of hiking, you can walk the Genaro route, with a length of 70 kilometres and featuring some unique buildings and a wide variety of landscapes and areas steeped in history.
+Hiking fans can walk some of the long-distance Genaro route, 70 kilometres long and featuring some unique buildings, a wide variety of landscapes and areas steeped in history.
 If you prefer to find out what life was like in this area in the past, the best idea is to visit its network of museums, where you'll see threshing floors, learn the importance of water, stone and geology, and put your senses to the test in a museum dedicated to touch, taste and smell, as well as having fun playing traditional games.

 Walking in the middle of nature

 Embark on a journey into the unknown… and discover all the genuine natural attractions to be found in the Sierra Norte region.
 The route starts at the Puente del Perdón bridge (Rascafría), goes through a poplar wood and then continues along a natural path past shrines and ancient pine trees, and with imperial eagles flying overhead.
 You can do this route on foot or by bike –either way, you'll find every corner has it own special charm.